mblayman/mattlayman.com/content/blog/2023-10-05-dns-strikes-back-building-saas-with-python-and-django-172.md

 ---
-title: "DNS Strikes Back - Building SaaS with Python and Django #172"
+title: "DNS Strikes Back - Building SaaS #172"
 description: "In this episode, we returned to our DNS configuration from the previous stream and worked on testing email from end to end on the production site.
 On the stream, we spent a lot of time looking through SendGrid documentation, digging into layers of DNS, and troubleshooting the challenges that can arise when getting a site online."
 image: img/2023/eLvLH--zxdQ.jpg
 video: https://www.youtube.com/embed/eLvLH--zxdQ